 October 21st – Deurali Pass

 For many, Nepal conjures up images of mountain landscapes, magnificent and imposing.
 During our six-day trek, we would occasionally look up at the skyline in between moments of exertion and catch glimpses of remote summits, white-capped and desolate, jutting out from behind more immediate mountain ranges.
-When we reached Deurali Pass in the early morning, we finally saw the bright bitter range in its full splendour; the sheer sharp relief of Dhaulagiri; sister peaks Annapurna I and South from the Annapurna massif; the distinct profile of Machhapuchhare, known locally as Fishtail Mountain, standing in towering solitude.
+When we reached Deurali Pass in the early morning, we finally saw the bright bitter range in its full splendour; the sheer sharp relief of Dhaulagiri, 7th highest mountain in the world; sister peaks Annapurna I and South from the Annapurna massif; the distinct profile of Machhapuchhare, known locally as Fishtail Mountain, standing in towering solitude.

 Annapurna South, view from Deurali Pass.